pivlab/annual_review_of_biomedical_data_science/manuscript.md

 ## Single variant / single gene approaches

 ![
-**Major approaches based on single variant/single gene strategies to understand the genetic basis of complex traits**.
+**Major approaches based on single variant and single gene strategies to understand the genetic basis of complex traits**.
 GWAS identifies associations between DNA variants and traits.
 All the other approaches test how different molecular mechanisms might mediate variant-trait associations from GWAS.
 TWAS uses variants linked to changes in gene expression (i.e., expression quantitative trait loci or eQTLs).